 For-credit Bar Preparation Courses

-Legal Analysis Workshop, historically taught by Professor Faulkner, focuses on the Performance Exam.
+Legal Analysis Workshop, taught by Professors John Bishop and Kent Sommer, focuses on the Performance Exam.
 There, students will work on the analysis and drafting of legal documents commonly prepared during the first few years of practice and commonly tested on the Performance Exam section, such as letters, memoranda of points and authorities, and briefs.
-For further information, go to the Legal Analysis Workshop page, or fill out an application.
+For further information, go to the Legal Analysis Workshop page.

 Supplemental Bar Preparation Program